JMalegaonkar/ECS-150-P1/REPORT.md

 ## Define Command Object

-Each command is converted into a struct named `Command` that holds the main command given and its arguments/flags.
+Each input command is converted into a struct named `Command` that holds the main command given and its arguments/flags.

 ```c
 typedef struct Command